Jordan Peterson's daughter has revealed that the writer is in Russia for rehab from benzodiazepine addiction. Harry Mount explains his philosophy

 He is an unlikely combination: a Canadian professor of psychology at the University of Toronto and a massive hit on YouTube, after his no-nonsense attacks on political correctness.

-He shot to fame in Britain last year after he eviscerated Channel 4 News presenter Cathy Newman when she misunderstood his arguments about the transgender row that first made his name.
+He shot to fame in Britain in 2017 year he eviscerated Channel 4 News presenter Cathy Newman when she misunderstood his arguments about the transgender row that first made his name.

 In 2016, Peterson came to prominence in Canada in his YouTube talks, attacking a Canadian government bill on transgender rights.
 He said he wouldn’t be compelled by the proposed law to call students by their transgendered pronouns.
 He did this on free speech grounds, saying it was wrong that he could be prosecuted for failing to call a transsexual student or academic by their chosen pronoun.

 Cathy Newman on Channel 4 said this reaction was offensive – and made her objections to him pretty aggressive.

 Peterson responded by saying, ‘You’re exercising your freedom of speech to certainly risk offending me.
 And that’s fine!
 I think more power to you, as far as I’m concerned.’

 It was a classic Gotcha! moment.
 In fact, Peterson said – in a more amused than triumphant way – ‘Ha!
 Gotcha!’

 It’s this calm, clever arguing technique, taking on progressive dogma, that has endeared Peterson to his largely male group of fans.